 How many social channels do small teams really need?

 Most brands now run six or more networks, per DataReportal's 2026 data.
-A free plan that caps at three channels usually forces a small team onto a paid tier right away.
+A free plan that caps at three channels usually forces a small team onto a paid tier right away, so compare the first real paid tier before choosing.

-What's the difference between an AI scheduler and an AI social media manager?
+What's the difference between an AI scheduler and a next generation social media agent?

 A scheduler queues posts you write and may rewrite captions.
-An AI social media manager like Velocity also researches trends, drafts posts in your brand voice, and analyzes results, so it creates rather than just edits.
+A next generation social media agent like Velocity also researches trends, drafts posts in your brand voice, and analyzes results, so it creates rather than just edits.

 How much does Velocity cost for a small team?